Lets Us Care For You

-If you have several things to discuss with the doctor or you believe you may need longer (e.g. for medical examinations, health reviews with pap smears, care plans etc), please notify the receptionist at the time of booking, so a longer appointment can be made.
+If you have several things to discuss with the doctor, or you believe you may need a longer appointment (e.g. for medical examinations, health reviews with pap smears, care plans etc), please notify the receptionist at the time of booking, so a longer appointment can be made.

 Please note: A standard appointment at Macleay Island Medical is 10 minutes

 Give Reception a call to book an appointment or book online.
 Please download and print out our New Patient Form, then complete your details prior to your first appointment.
 This will help speed the process for you to see the Doctor.